Supply chain network: Supply-Chain-Network Risk Analysis

 Though designing a supply-chain network can cut costs within a company, it is important to note the supply chain is not static but rather a continually improving model and adapt in response.
 A key part of designing the supply-chain network is ensuring the network is versatile enough to cope with future uncertainties.
-Though there is inherent uncertainty about the future, a supply chain network risk analysis can be conducted; by using information available, the future business environment can be characterized.

 The uncertainties associated with supply-chain networks fall within two categories, Endogenous uncertainty and Exogenous uncertainty.

 Endogenous uncertainty

 An uncertainty can be categorized as 'endogenous' when the origin of the risk is within the supply-chain network itself, such as market volatility or technological turbulence.

 Exogenous uncertainty

 An uncertainty can be categorized as 'exogenous' when the origin of the risk is external to the supply-chain network.
 Exogenous uncertainties can be further categorized; ongoing risks such as economic volatility, can be described as a 'continuous risk'.
 'Discrete' events refer to infrequent events that could disrupt the supply-chain process, such as natural disasters.